 These habitat types are associated with the blackwater and brownwater river systems in the coastal plain.
-Like all wetlands and floodplains, the protection of these habitats is important in supporting climate resiliency for communities.
 The major coastal watersheds, from north to south, include Pasquotank, Chowan, Roanoke, Tar-Pamlico, Neuse, White Oak, Cape Fear and Lumber River watersheds.

 - Coastal plain floodplain habitat includes levee forest, cypress gum swamps, bottomland hardwoods, and alluvial floodplains along the blackwater and brownwater rivers in the coastal plain.
 Wading bird rookeries of heron and egret species are reliant on these floodplain systems. - Riverine aquatic habitat is important for aquatic animals, as well as species that use aquatic habitat during part of their life cycle (like amphibians).
-Semi-aquatic wildlife such as otters and beavers rely on this habitat for their food base.
+Semi-aquatic wildlife such as otters and beavers rely on this habitat for their food base. - Protected forested floodplains play a critical role in lessening the impacts of severe flooding by storing and slowing down flood waters.